vanessaaleung/corona-map-react/README.md

 # The New York Times Coronavirus Map Recreation with React

-The map can be found [here](https://vanessaaleung.github.io/corona-map-react/)
+The recreation can be found [here](https://vanessaaleung.github.io/corona-map-react/).
+This project is inspired by the [New York Times' Coronavirus Map](https://www.nytimes.com/interactive/2020/world/coronavirus-maps.html).

 <img src="screenshot.png" width="800px">